chemisus/chemisus.odm/README.md

 For the moment, there really isn't any sort of installation process.
-Just include odm.php where appropriate, and it will include the files necessary for chemisus.odm.
+Just include odm.php where appropriate, and it will include the files necessary for Snuggie.

 To include odm: